 - were so clearly established that a reasonable person would have known them.5

-When government officials successfully raise qualified immunity in a lawsuit, the court will generally dismiss the case.6
+When government officials successfully raise this doctrine in a lawsuit, the court will generally dismiss the case.6

-Qualified immunity only applies to lawsuits that seek monetary damages.
-If the lawsuit only demands a change in policy, qualified immunity cannot be invoked.7
+Qualified immunity only applies to lawsuits that seek monetary damages in federal courts.
+If the lawsuit only demands a change in policy, this doctrine cannot be invoked.7

 1. How can victims of police misconduct overcome qualified immunity?

 Overcoming qualified immunity is critical in a police misconduct lawsuit.
-Claiming qualified immunity is one of the first things that police officers do when they are sued.
+Claiming this doctrine is one of the first things that police officers do when they are sued.
 If they convince the judge that they are immune from the lawsuit, the judge will likely dismiss the case.
 The victims will recover nothing for their losses if this happens.

 Police officers accused of misconduct have the burden of proving they are immune from a lawsuit.
 Victims can argue that immunity does not apply.
-To do this, one would have to show:
+To do this, one would have to show two prongs:

 - their constitutional rights were violated, and

-- those rights were so clearly established that a reasonable officer would have known he was violating them.
+- those rights were so clearly established that a reasonable official would have known he/she committed the constitutional violation.

 Only by overcoming the qualified immunity defense can a victim recover money damages.

-A court's decision about qualified immunity can be appealed right away.
-The case does not have to go to the end before it can be appealed.
-The police officer can appeal the decision even if they prevailed on one of the steps.8
+A trial court’s / district court’s decision about qualified immunity cases can be appealed right away.
+The case does not have to go to the end before it can be contested to an appeals court.
+Police officers can appeal lower courts’ decisions even if they prevailed on one of the steps.8

 2. What is a constitutional right?